tojin12341za/lighthouse/lighthouse-core/scripts/legacy-javascript/README.md

 `summary-sizes.json` - lists the size of each minified variant.
 Useful for understanding how many bytes each polyfill / transform adds.

+## Interpreting Results

+There are two outputs to this test:

+* summary-sizes.txt
+* summary-signals.json

+`summary-sizes.txt` lists each of the variants (grouped by type) and sorted by their byte size.
+This is mostly a diagnostic tool and changes in this can be ignored.
+This is checked in because whenever the lockfile is updated, `summary-sizes.txt` tells us things like if transforms are getting worse.
+And it is a quick reference for the relative weight of each of these transform/polyfills.

+`summary-signals.json` is for preventing regressions in the audit. `.variantsMissingSignals` should at least have the babel-preset-env=true variant (since this whole test is about finding signals when babel-preset-env is NOT used).
+There may be more missing variants since it's just a heuristic.
+The number of these should only go down as the pattern matching improves.

+For the signals of each variant, the expectation is that the number of them only goes up.

 ## Future Work

 * Use real apps to see how over-transpiling affects real code.
 Necessary for making an opprotunity.